cassieeric/python_crawler/wechat_communication_robot/Readme.md

 # Introduction
 This folder is focused on creating a Wechat communication robot, which is very interesting.

-It can response message immediately either in person-to-person communication or group chat status.
+It can response message immediately either in person-to-person chat or group chat status.